cpuuntery/saftest/README.md

 will run on any version of Android after 5.0, when Android added support for the Storage Access Framework.

-The test walks the entirety of A folder named [speedtest]
+The test walks the entirety of a folder named [speedtest]

 The test counts the number of files, number of folders, and total size of all files on the Internal Storage.
 A file manager app would perform a